We are not soliciting Community & Collaboration Pilot applications at this time.

-The Community and Collaboration (C&C) component of the Clinical and Translational Science Collaborative (CTSC) is pleased to announce a funding opportunity intended to support, promote and highlight interdisciplinary teams - which include translational partners - by providing pilot funding for a Translational Research Project1 (TRP) that addresses a particular population or public health issue.
-The C&C will fund up to two $30,000 awards.
+The Community and Collaboration (C&C) Pilot Application of the Clinical and Translational Science Collaborative (CTSC) is intended to support, promote and highlight interdisciplinary teams - which include translational partners - by providing pilot funding for a Translational Research Project (TRP) that addresses a particular population or public health issue.

 Scope of Proposals

 Additionally, the CTSC C&C component welcomes proposals from both established and emergent teams.
 Successful proposals will demonstrate an understanding of the benefits of team science and stakeholder engagement, as well as, clearly identify and articulate how the TRP pilot funds will be used to improve population health outcomes.
 Importantly, we are looking for projects that have a clear understanding and projection of their translational product.
 Translational products are not only procedures, devices and policies, but protocols, interventions, and therapies as well.

 Case Western Reserve University will serve as the fiscal entity through which CTSC monies will be distributed and awards administered.

 The Collaborative Lead (PI) is required to be a full-time faculty member (or the equivalent) from University Hospitals Cleveland Medical Center, Cleveland Clinic, Case Western Reserve University, MetroHealth Medical Center, or Louis Stokes Cleveland VA Medical Center and eligible to be a PI for an NIH grant.

 Other eligibility requirements include:

 - Team includes investigators from at least three disciplines (different schools, institutions, departments, etc)

 - Team must include at least one stakeholder who is engaged as a research partner with role and responsibility fully articulated

 - Guaranteed ability to expend funds before April 30, 2021